 Your First Singing Lesson

-Kia Leong - Director at Forte Wantirna, Melbourne with a first Singing Lesson for Beginners
+Kia Leong - Director at Forte Wantirna, Melbourne with an example of a first singing lesson at Forte School of Music...and breathe in.......

 "Welcome to your first singing lesson.